Back to Academy

 "Fun retrospectives" by far!

-You don’t need to do any deep analysis of the data to understand something profound: people are far more interested in how to have fun retros than they are in retro Action Items.
+You don't need to analyze the data deeply to understand something profound: people are far more interested in how to have fun retros than they are in retro Action Items.

 This is a big problem.

-Now let me be clear: there’s nothing wrong with having fun in your retrospectives.
-All else being equal, of course, we’d prefer to have more fun! 😍
+Let me be clear: there's nothing wrong with having fun in your retrospectives.
+All else being equal, we'd prefer to have more fun! 😍

 The problem isn't the fun itself.
 It's that, for many of us, having fun in your retrospective has replaced actual changing and improving as our primary goal.